mann1mal/zPod-PKS-CSE-Demos/CSERBACDemo/README.md

 Note: the `dev-plan` plan is just 1 master/1 worker, used for cluster creation demo as it only takes about 8 minutes to deploy.

-Now let's verify the `enterprise-dev-org` tenant and the OvDC are enabled for Enterprise PKS cluster creation:
+**2.3** Verify the `enterprise-dev-org` tenant and the OvDC are enabled for Enterprise PKS cluster creation:
 ~~~
 $ vcd cse ovdc list
 name                org                 k8s_provider